2 Exploring Candy database

 Filtering is removed and all records are displayed again.

-2.11.4 Number filter
+2.11.4 Number Filter

-Information need; Show all pralines with costs from $0.25 to $0.35.
+Information needed: Show all pralines with costs from $0.25 to $0.35.

 Task 2.11 File: candy365.accdb

-Figure 2.24: Dialog box Between Numbers.
+Figure 2.24: Between Numbers dialog box.

-1. Enter 0.25 at Smallest, 0.35 at Largest, then click OK.
-There are now 22 records shown with bonbon costs from 0.25 to 0.35.
+1. Enter 0.25 for Smallest, 0.35 for Largest, then click OK.
+Now, 22 records are shown with praline costs from 0.25 to 0.35.

-2.12 Print
+2.12 Printing

 Figure 2.25: Print options in Access.